 Unit Served: 50th Battalion

 Personal Details: Martin Neagle born in 1880 at Port Pirie was the son of Edward Joseph and Susan Neagle of William Street Norwood.

 Details of his role in the War: Both brothers served in the 50th Battalion and departed from Adelaide on the “A 70 Ballarat” on the 12th of August of 1916.
-The deadly Battle of the Somme was in full force and the brothers avoided this battlefront being placed in the training camps on the Salisbury Plains at Codford in the UK.
-They experienced one of the coldest winters on record.
-Prior to leaving for France, Martin sent a number of postcards one of them to my mother Catherine Royal (nee MacFarlane).
-Martin was her favourite uncle and remembered him all of her life until she died in 1995.
+The deadly Battle of the Somme was in full force and the brothers avoided this battlefront being placed in the training camps on the Salisbury Plains at arriving at Codford in the UK on 30/9/16.
+During their time at Codford, they experienced one of the coldest winters on record.
+Prior to leaving for France, Martin sent several postcards one of them to my mother Catherine Royal (nee MacFarlane).
+Martin was her favourite uncle and remembered him all her life until she died in 1995.
 The postcard to my mother read: